canonical/is-charms-contributing-guide/CONTRIBUTING.md

 Except when impractical, declare type hints on function parameters, return values and class and instance variables.
 An examples of when type hints might be impractical is for dictionaries with many nested dictionaries or decorator functions.
 The type hints should be checked with `mypy`.
+More information on type hints can be found here: [PEP 484](https://peps.python.org/pep-0484/).

 This will help users know what functions expect as parameters and return and catches more bugs earlier.